blueskydigital/keboola-ex-itunes-connect/README.md

       "#password": "iTunes Password, will be encrypted"
     }

 Note: Default date is today - 2.
 If you don't specify optional parameters ("startDate", "endDate"), it will be applied.
 Otherwise the range from both attributes ("startDate", "endDate") will be used (the date format is YYYYMMDD).
+There is also a limitation for Sales dataset.
+You can download only 60 days in one run (this is a limitation of the extractor, not the iTunes Reporting API).
+If you want to download more data, just update the dates in the configuration accordingly.

 See the [iTunes Connect official guide](https://help.apple.com/itc/contentreporterguide/#/itc0f2481229) for more information about the parameters.